-Due from primary government represents amounts owed by the City as of September 30, 2022, totaling \$483.033.
+Due from primary government represents amounts owed by the City as of September 30, 2023 and 2022, totaling \$609,156 and \$483,033, respectively.
 The balance due from the City represents operating expenses incurred by the Authority in connection with the operations of the Miami Ballpark Parking Facilities and the Knight Center Garage.
 Both the Miami Ballpark Parking Facilities and the Knight Center Garage are owned by the City.

-Due to primary government represents amounts owed to the City as of September 2022, in the amount of \$4,000,000, and represents the excess revenue distributions payable to the City at year end.
+Due to primary government represents amounts owed to the City as of September 2023 and 2022, of \$3,800,000, and \$4,000,000, respectively, and represents the excess revenue distributions payable to the City at year end.